-For K-8 school students, an appeal is filed with the Head of Schools or their designee.
+For K-8 school students, an appeal is filed with the Principals or their designee.
 An appeal must be in writing and must be filed by the student's parent/guardian within five (5) days of the student having served the suspension.
 The principal's decision on the above appeal will be made expeditiously and will be in writing.
 Pending the outcome of any such appeal, the disciplinary sanction imposed shall be completed and remain in effect.

-Appeals of Long-term Out-of-School Suspensions-Head of School Hearing
+Appeals of Long-term Out-of-School Suspensions-Principal Hearing

-The parent(s)/guardian(s) shall have five (5) calendar days following the effective date of the suspension or expulsion to submit a written request for an appeal to the Head of School but may be granted an extension of time of up to seven (7) additional calendar days.
-If the appeal is not timely filed, the Head of School or his/her/their designee may deny the appeal or may allow the appeal in his or her discretion, for good cause.
+The parent(s)/guardian(s) shall have five (5) calendar days following the effective date of the suspension or expulsion to submit a written request for an appeal to the Principal but may be granted an extension of time of up to seven (7) additional calendar days.
+If the appeal is not timely filed, the Principal or his/her/their designee may deny the appeal or may allow the appeal in his or her discretion, for good cause.

-The Head of School or his/her designee will hold a hearing with the student and the parent(s)/guardian(s) within three (3) school days of the student's request for an appeal.
+The Principal or his/her designee will hold a hearing with the student and the parent(s)/guardian(s) within three (3) school days of the student's request for an appeal.
 The time may be extended up to seven (7) additional calendar days if requested by the parent(s)/guardian(s).
-The Head of School 's hearing may proceed without the parent(s)/guardian(s) if a good faith effort was made to include parent(s)/guardian(s).
-The Head of School or his/her designee shall be presumed to have made a good faith effort if s/he/they has made efforts to find a day and time for the hearing that would allow the parent and Head of School to participate.
-The Head of School or his/her designee shall send written notice to the parent of the date, time, and location of the hearing.
+The Principal 's hearing may proceed without the parent(s)/guardian(s) if a good faith effort was made to include parent(s)/guardian(s).
+The Principal or his/her designee shall be presumed to have made a good faith effort if s/he/they has made efforts to find a day and time for the hearing that would allow the parent and Principal to participate.
+The Principal or his/her designee shall send written notice to the parent of the date, time, and location of the hearing.
 Arrangements will be made to record the hearing.
 A copy of the audio recording will be provided to the student and parent upon request.
-It is the Head of School's responsibility to inform all parties before the hearing that an audio recording will be made.
+It is the Principal's responsibility to inform all parties before the hearing that an audio recording will be made.

-At the hearing, the Head of School or his/her designee shall determine whether the student committed the disciplinary offense of which the student is accused, and if so, what the consequence shall be.
+At the hearing, the Principal or his/her designee shall determine whether the student committed the disciplinary offense of which the student is accused, and if so, what the consequence shall be.
 Students shall have all of the rights afforded to students at the principal/designee's hearing for long-term suspensions.
-The Head of School or his/her designee will issue a written decision within five (5) calendar days of the hearing.
-If the Head of School /designee determines that the student committed the disciplinary offense, the Head of School /designee may impose the same or a lesser consequence than the principal/designee, but shall not impose a suspension greater than that imposed by the principal/designee decision.
+The Principal or his/her designee will issue a written decision within five (5) calendar days of the hearing.
+If the Principal /designee determines that the student committed the disciplinary offense, the Principal /designee may impose the same or a lesser consequence than the principal/designee, but shall not impose a suspension greater than that imposed by the principal/designee decision.
 Pending the outcome of any such appeal, the disciplinary sanction imposed shall remain in effect.
-Head of School 's decision is the final decision of the district.
+Principal 's decision is the final decision of the district.

 Emergency Removal pursuant to M.G.L. c.
-71, § 37H3/4
+71, § 37H3⁄4